-In relation to all five questions, I consider that section 37(1)(b) of the FOI Act (information relating to the conferring by the Crown of any honour or dignity) applies.
+In relation to other information in the scope of your request that is held by the Commission, I consider that section 37(1)(b) of the Freedom of Information Act (information relating to the conferring by the Crown of any honour or dignity) applies.
 The information you request relates exclusively to processes relating to the conferring by the Crown of a dignity.
 Section 37(1)(b) is, however, a qualified exemption.
 I have therefore balanced the public interest in maintaining the exemption against the public interest in disclosing the information.

 In favour of disclosure, there is a strong public interest in knowing that the appointments process is accountable and transparent, and in maintaining public confidence in the system.

 In favour of maintaining the exemption, there is a strong public interest in protecting the confidentiality of the consideration of individual nominees.
 It is in the public interest, and fundamental to the Commission's ability to fulfil its core purpose of nominating individuals to sit on the crossbenches of the House of Lords, that individuals of high professional standing are willing to nominate themselves or be nominated.
 It is unlikely that individuals would be willing to put their names forward if they could not rely on the Commission's confidentiality in handling their nomination or if they otherwise felt that their personal details or personally-identifying aspects of the Commission's consideration of their case would be put in the public domain.
+We believe the same consideration applies to political nominees who are vetted by the Commission.